orchestral/kernel/src/Config/README.md

 ### Configuration Caching Support

-Config Component also bring `php artisan config:cache` support to speed up configuration loading, in order to do this you need to replace `Illuminate\Foundation\Provider\ArtisanServiceProvider` with a new `App\Providers\ArtisanServiceProvider`:
+Config Component also bring `php artisan config:cache` support to speed up configuration loading (do note that the built-in command should work just fine).
+In order to do this you need to replace `Illuminate\Foundation\Provider\ArtisanServiceProvider` with a new `App\Providers\ArtisanServiceProvider`:

 ```php
 <?php namespace App\Providers;